ruff-drivers/ruff-v1-usb-audio-manager/readme.md

-# Alsa Audio Driver for Ruff
+# USB Audio Driver for Ruff

-This driver module provides audio device capture and playback feature for Ruff.
+This driver module provides usb audio device capture and playback feature for Ruff.

 ##Supported Engines